zaRu-bit/Anzsec-Site/README.md

 - Introducing **ANZSEC** and our values as a milsim unit
 - Providing an overview of our **structure, roster, and past missions**
 - Offering clear instructions on **how to join our unit**
-- Maintaining a sleek, modern look while staying performance-focused and accessible
+- Maintaining a sleek, modern look while staying performance-focused and accessible for both mobile and desktop

 ---